 Pollinators - such as bees, hoverflies, moths, butterflies and beetles - are declining dramatically around the world, and Europe is no exception.
-With pollinator populations being essential in underpinning the stability of pollinator services over time, this decline of pollinators puts managed and natural ecosystems functioning at risk.
+With pollinator populations being essential in underpinning the

 Why should your business care?

 More than three quarters of the leading types of global food crops rely to some extent on animal pollination for yield and/or quality.
 With businesses facing possible shortages of raw materials, a decline in crop quality and challenges with the security of supply, it's no overstatement that pollinator decline calls for urgent conservation action.